Wazuh Indexer Technical Documentation

 The plugin implements the ClusterPlugin interface in order to be able to hook into the node’s lifecycle overriding the onNodeStarted()

-method.
-The logic for the creation of the index templates and the indices is encapsulated in the WazuhIndices
+class holds the list of indices to create.
+The logic for the creation of the index templates and the indices is encapsulated in the Index

 By design, the plugin will overwrite any existing index template under the same name.